Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

 Therefore, this experiment analyzes different techniques an attacker can follow to identify the best server model clone $g'$.
 To do so, first, we analyzed how the matching loss changes according to the number of layers of the server model approximation $g'$.
-This exploration aimed to confirm our intuition that using an architecture similar to the original server model $g$ will lead to a lower matching loss on the adversarial gradients $\nabla W'$ during the attack.
+In particular, using a classifier of one layer in the server, we ran our attack assuming a different number of layers for $g'$.
+This exploration aimed to confirm our intuition that using within a set of candidate architectures the one with the lowest matching loss on the adversarial gradients $\nabla W'$ during the attack will lead to better attack performance.
 Hence, we selected four different architectures for $g'$: one with a single classification layer like the real $g$ model as reported in Section~\ref{sub:experimental_setup}, and the others with two, three, and four layers, respectively.
 The rationale underlying the maximum number of layers for $g'$ comes from the observation that the dimension of a typical classifier $g$ is usually limited to a few layers~\cite{chen2022graphfraudster,fu2022label, chen2020vertically}.
-In Figure~\ref{fig:matching_loss}, we reported the results of this analysis conducted using the GCN architecture as a reference for the local model and the following datasets: Cora, Citeseer, Pubmed, and Polblogs.
-As expected, the best performance is obtained for the architecture of $g'$ that has the lowest average matching loss.
+In Figure~\ref{fig:matching_loss}, we reported the results of this analysis conducted using the GCN architecture as a reference for the local model and the following datasets on which the attack performed the best to conduct the most objective analysis: Cora, Citeseer, Pubmed, and Polblogs.
+As expected, the best performance is obtained for the architecture of $g'$, which has the lowest average matching loss.
 Additionally, the architecture with the lowest average matching loss is the actual architecture of model $g$.
-Although somewhat expected, this result suggests that an attacker can infer information on the real architecture of the server model by analyzing the average matching loss against a pool of candidate models.
+As further confirmation, we tested our approach in the opposite scenario using a classifier $g$ of four layers.
+In particular, we evaluated our approach considering the Cora and Citeseer datasets.
+For both, we obtained $100\%$ of accuracy by selecting for $g'$ the architecture with the lowest matching loss in the set, respectively, a classifier with one layer for the former and a two-layer classifier for the latter.
+This finding shows that our attack can be successful even if $g'$ differs from $g$ as the matching loss is more crucial than the actual server model architecture.
+It is worth noting that the matching loss uses only the gradients returned from the server; thus, it can be used in the \emph{no knowledge} scenario.
+From this experiment, we also conclude that even in the \emph{basic knowledge} scenario, the user should check the matching loss of a few server model architecture variations even if $g$ is known, as this could lead to a better attack.